diegomacario/Super-Sunshine/README.md

 tri 1 3 2
  ```

-We would then give this scene description to our ray-tracer, which would read it and turn it into this:
+You would then give this scene description to the ray-tracer described in this readme, which would read it and turn it into this:

 <p align="center">
 <img src="https://github.com/diegomacario/Ray-Tracer/blob/master/readme_images/ice_cream_dark.png"/>